IBM/protect-webapp-using-runtime-container-security/README.md

   ***(vii) API Service Protection***

+  This feature detects invocation of prohibited APIs on the application.
 Let us invoke the `test.php` that you uploaded earlier.

   Invoke the url on the browser -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php